ielab/asyncval/README.md

 # Asyncval
 [Asyncval: A toolkit for asynchronously validating dense retriever checkpoints during training.](https://arxiv.org/abs/2202.12510)

 Validating dense retriever checkpoints during training is time-consuming.
 Asyncval is a toolkit that aims to accelerate this process.
-Asyncval decouples the validation loop from the training loop, uses another GPU to automatically validate new DR checkpoints generated during training, and thus permits to perform validation asynchronously from training.
+Asyncval decouples the validation loop from the training loop, uses another GPU to automatically validate new DR checkpoints generated during training, thus permitting  validation to be performed asynchronously from training.

 ![.im](asyncval.png)